luanguedes7/luanguedes7/README.md

 ### Hello!
 I'm Luan Guedes. 🖐️

 💭Passionate about programming since high school, I dedicate myself academically to Engineering Computing at the University of Brasília and I study technologies from the world of programming every week.
 In this sense, I develop university and personal projects to prepare me for professional opportunities.
 I'm interested in working with data.
-Finally, it is worth mentioning that, in addition to programming logic, I currently study the Python and Java programming languages.
+Finally, it is worth mentioning that I currently study the Python and Java programming languages.

 ![Luan Guedes's GitHub stats](https://github-readme-stats.vercel.app/api?username=luanguedes7&show_icons=true&theme=dark)